When I quit my corporate career and became a blogger in 2016, I had no idea how far this road will take me.

 Though I had some savings – enough to keep me going for a few years despite no income – there was a good possibility that I would eventually fail to make travelling a full-time career.
 The idea of failing and being forced to go back to the same old corporate life always haunted me.

-Back then, I didn’t know that blogging would eventually start paying and become a full-time profession for me.
+Back then, I didn’t know that blogging would eventually start paying me and become a full-time profession.